Ryanheo15/bulletproof-nodejs-template/README.md

 This is a simplified version of the bulletprooof node.js architecture.
 There are a few sections / features that have been removed.

+## Flow
+General flow that should be followed when starting a new project with this template

+1. Start defining the models
+2. Declare the interfaces
+3. Define types
+4. Loaders
+5. Middelwares
+6. Routes
+7. Services
+8. Tests

 ## Removed features:
 Will not be using jobs / agenda.js:
   - Completely removed agenda set up in loaders section: